adinaliana/Project_4/Readme.md

     print(sorted(open_ports)) # Print sorted list of open ports for readability
 else:
-    print("Looks like no ports are open") # Inform if no open ports were found Code Description: import sys, import socket, import pyfiglet: Imports necessary modules. sys for system-specific parameters and functions (like stdout.flush), socket for network connections, and pyfiglet for generating ASCII art.
+    print("Looks like no ports are open") # Inform if no open ports were found

-ascii_banner: Uses pyfiglet to create a stylized "Port Scanner" banner for visual appeal.

-ip = '192.168.1.105': Defines the target IP address.
-This can be made dynamic in a more advanced scanner.

-open_ports = []: An empty list to store the ports found to be open.

-ports = range(1, 65535): Defines the range of ports to scan, from 1 to 65534 (excluding 65535).

-probe_port(ip, port, result = 1) function:

-Creates a socket.socket(socket.AF_INET, socket.SOCK_STREAM) for an IPv4 TCP connection.

-Sets a sock.settimeout(0.5) to prevent the scan from hanging indefinitely on non-responsive ports.

-Uses sock.connect_ex((ip, port)) to attempt a connection. connect_ex returns 0 for success (connection established) and an error code otherwise, making it suitable for port scanning as it doesn't raise an exception on failure.

-If r == 0, the result is updated, indicating an open port.

-The socket is closed using sock.close().

-A try-except block catches general exceptions but simply passes, allowing the scan to continue even if unexpected errors occur.

-Main Loop:

-Iterates through each port in the defined range.

-sys.stdout.flush() ensures that print statements are immediately displayed, providing real-time feedback.

-Calls probe_port for each port.

-If probe_port returns 0 (indicating an open port), the port number is appended to the open_ports list.

-Results Output:

-After the loop completes, it checks if open_ports is not empty.

-If open ports are found, they are printed in a sorted order.

-Otherwise, a message indicating no open ports is displayed.